 It became increasingly clear that the MASEP program needed to incorporate new strategies for dealing with the drinking drivers.
 The MASEP Program Development Project, funded by the Mississippi Governor’s Highway Safety Program in March 1987, addressed three major objectives: (1) to revise the MASEP curriculum and program format to reflect the most up-to-date knowledge and theory available with regard to first-offender DUI education and rehabilitation programs; (2) to develop a procedure to assess the drinking problems, driving problems, and other life problems experienced by MASEP participants; and (3) to develop a directory of treatment services to inform MASEP participants of the services that are available in their local areas.

-The initial draft of the revised curriculum was pilot tested at several MASEP sites during the fall of 1988.
-The MASEP instructional staff was trained on the new curriculum and program format by the end of 1988, and the new curriculum was implemented statewide on January 2, 1989.
+The initial draft of the curriculum was pilot tested in several school sites during the fall of 1988.
+Training of the MASEP instructional staff on the utilization of the new curriculum and program format was conducted by the end of 1988 and the new curriculum was implemented statewide on January 2, 1989.

 The 2000 Edition of MASEP